-If there are circumstances in your household that interrupt your childs’ normal school attendance you can access the learning resources provided on this website for your child to complete at home.
+If there are circumstances in your household that interrupt your child's normal school attendance you can access the learning resources provided on this website for your child to complete at home.

 Your school will contact you using their normal communication methods such as the school website, newsletters, emails or other digital tools, which will be updated regularly.

-Most Queensland state school students already have experience in working online using tools such as email, OneDrive, Class Notebook, or the
+Most Queensland state school students already have experience in working online using tools such as email, OneDrive, Class Notebook, or

 The Learning Place which has tools like Virtual Classrooms, Web Conferencing and edStudios.

 Where digital or online options are not available, schools may provide hard copies of resources for students to take home.
-Units of work, and other resources are able to be printed by schools for students to take home.
+Units of work and other resources are able to be printed by schools for students to take home.
 This will allow students who have limited connectivity or who may not have a suitable device, to continue their learning.

-The health and wellbeing of all children and students is our priority and we are committed to ensuring that their learning continues during emergencies such as bushfires, flooding and the current Coronavirus pandemic.
+The health and wellbeing of all children and students is our priority and we are committed to ensuring that their learning continues during emergencies such as bushfires, flooding and the current coronavirus pandemic.